 Because hospital-owned (UW Hospital and Clinics) clinics are required to meet strict patient safety standards and more regulatory requirements than physician-owned practices, facility fees also help to offset the cost of meeting these mandated requirements.

 Finally, fees also reflect some of the cost of training of physicians, nurses, pharmacists and other health care professionals.

 Why is a Facility Fee charged at UWHC clinics but not at UWMF clinics?
 Aren’t you all part of UW Health?

 When clinics are doctor-owned and operated, they are able to charge patients a single fee that includes all the costs associated with running their practice.
 When clinics are hospital-owned, there must be two separate bills, one from the medical group for the doctor’s professional fees and the other from the hospital for all other costs.
 This second bill is referred to as the "facility fee."

-UW Health clinics that are owned by UW Health physician groups - UW Medical Foundation and the UW Department of Family Medicine - do not charge a facility fee.
+UW Health clinics that are owned by UW Health physician groups - UW Medical Foundation and the UW Department of Family Medicine and Community Health - do not charge a facility fee.

 Facility Fees vary depending on how much time patients spend with their caregiver(s) and how much equipment is involved in their care.
 Fees can be higher at specialty clinics such as otolaryngology, ophthalmology, where specialized equipment and services can be more costly.

 How is the Hospital telling its patients about Facility Fees?

 There are signs in all registration areas at clinics where Facility Fees are charged.
 This information is also contained in a brochure about our billing practices, which is included in a packet given to all new patients.
 Staff in our billing office is available to answer patient questions, and we are providing registration and other clinic staff with similar information that can be given to patients to help explain these fees.